UX Design Glossary: Interface Navigation

 To-Do App

-Today’s set of our glossary is ready for those who need it and we are going to continue this practice before long.
+Today’s glossary set is ready for those who need it, and we will continue this practice soon.
 Don’t miss the new sets – the next one will continue the issues of navigation with deeper insights into types of menus and buttons, tags, breadcrumbs, and icons.
 New definitions are coming soon!

 Originally written for Tubik Blog